Dr. Gary Tanchak, D.C.

 Here’s what you can expect when you feel back pain:

-• Muscular problems: Muscular problems that cause lower back pain are due to muscle strains.
-This happens when the muscle tissue is abnormally pulled or when it’s overstretched or torn because of heavy lifting, repetitive strain, constant bending, or incorrect lifting.
+Muscular problems that cause it are due to muscle strains.
+This happens when the muscle tissue is abnormally pulled, overstretched, or torn because of heavy lifting, repetitive strain, constant bending, or incorrect lifting.
 The pain can either be mild or severe.
 In some cases, you will experience stiffness.
-The muscle may also decondition due to lack of physical activity – when you live a sedentary lifestyle.
+The muscle may also decondition due to a lack of physical activity – when you live a sedentary lifestyle.

-• Degenerated discs: Intervertebral discs degeneration happens when the disc becomes dehydrated, causing it to lose its normal height.
+Intervertebral disc degeneration happens when the disc becomes dehydrated, causing it to lose its normal height.
 This leads to reduced space between the discs.
 The reduced space causes a nearby spinal nerve to compress and cause pain along that nerve.
-When this happens, you will experience shooting pain, numbness or weakness in the rear pelvis extending down the leg (sometimes all the way down to the foot).
+When this happens, you will experience shooting pain, numbness, or weakness in the rear pelvis extending down the leg (sometimes all the way down to the foot).

-• Herniated discs: Herniated discs happen when the discs gradually wear out.
-Sometimes, however, it may happen during heavy lifting, causing the nucleus pulposus (inner contents of the disc) to push against the annulus fibrosus (outer covering of the disc).
-This is what causes sciatica.
+Herniated discs happen when the discs gradually wear out.
+Sometimes, however, it may happen during heavy lifting, causing the nucleus pulposus (inner contents of the disc) to push against the annulus fibrosus (outer covering of the disc), which causes sciatica.

-• Spondylolisthesis: This is what happens when a vertebra slips over another below it.
-This happens when the vertebra experiences a high degree of mechanical stress.
-This often leads to the compression of a nerve root, which causes pain in the lower back – sciatica.
+This is what happens when a vertebra slips over another below it.
+It happens when the vertebra experiences a high degree of mechanical stress.
+This often leads to the compression of a nerve root, which causes pain in the lower back—sciatica.

-• Osteoarthritis: This is an age-related condition that causes abnormal bone growth (bone spurs) and joint inflammation.
-This can lead to localized back pain and limited movement.
-This condition often causes sciatica.
+This age-related condition causes abnormal bone growth (bone spurs) and joint inflammation.
+It can lead to localized back pain and limited movement, and it often causes sciatica.

 How Can Massage Guns Help With This?

-Massage guns can do a lot of things to help with the normal functioning of body muscles.
+Percussive massagers can do many things to help with the normal functioning of body muscles.

-They can also help with the movement of important body fluids that help with the elimination of toxic waste and oxygen to the tissues.
-Efficient supply of oxygen to muscle tissues can alleviate pain and help with recovery.
+They can also help move important body fluids that help eliminate toxic waste and oxygen to the tissues.
+Efficient oxygen supply to muscle tissues can alleviate pain and help with recovery.

-One thing you may have noticed with the causes of lower back pain above, is that in all instances, there is a possibility of sciatica.
-We discussed a while back how a massage gun can help with sciatica pain.
+One thing you may have noticed regarding the causes of lower back pain above is that sciatica is possible in all instances.
+We discussed how a percussive massager can help with sciatica pain a while back.

 Here are two ways: